 How to Remove Dry Red Wine Stains

-The party is over and you are too tired to clean up, so you decide to get some sleep and tackle the mess in the morning.
+The party is over and you recently learned how wine helps you fall asleep, so you decide to tackle the mess in the morning.

 Little did you know that someone spilled a little bit of red wine on the carpet and nobody noticed it until it was too late.
 Now you’re stuck with a completely dry stain that seems impossible to clean up.